psycopg/psycopg2/doc/src/usage.rst

 .. versionadded:: 2.2.3

-Psycopg exposes the two-phase commit features available from PostgreSQL 8,1 implementing the *two-phase commit extensions* proposed by the |DBAPI|.
+Psycopg exposes the two-phase commit features available since PostgreSQL 8.1 implementing the *two-phase commit extensions* proposed by the |DBAPI|.

 The |DBAPI| model of two-phase commit is inspired to the `XA specification`__,